Health Encyclopedia

 Symptoms of femoral neuropathy

-Femoral neuropathy causes a loss of sensation in the thigh.
+Femoral neuropathy causes a loss of feeling (sensation) in the thigh.

 Treatment for femoral neuropathy

-In some cases, femoral neuropathy resolves without treatment.
-Treating underlying conditions, such as diabetes, may resolve the neuropathy.
+In some cases, femoral neuropathy goes away without treatment.
+Treating conditions that may cause it, such as diabetes, also may resolve the neuropathy.
 Other treatments include:

-• Corticosteroids or other immunotherapies to reduce inflammation
+• Corticosteroids or other medicines to reduce inflammation.

 Possible complications